 Why the choice matters

-A content delivery network (CDN) sits between your origin and end users.
+A content delivery network (CDN) sits between an origin and clients.
 It handles caching, routing, and often security.
 The right provider improves performance and reliability, while the wrong fit can raise costs or limit flexibility.
 The choice depends on workload, geography, and operational model.

 Coverage and performance

 Global reach is uneven.
 A CDN strong in North America may be weaker in Africa or Southeast Asia.
-Check where your users are located and compare coverage in those regions.
+Map the audience by region and compare coverage there.
 Performance metrics such as latency and throughput matter, but so does stability under peak load.
 Independent measurement platforms can help validate claims.

 Features and capabilities

 Different CDNs emphasize different features.
 Some focus on basic caching and delivery, while others offer advanced edge logic, image optimization, or WAF services.
-Consider whether you need:
+Compare the workload against these capabilities:

 • Fine-grained cache controls